quic-go/quic-go/README.md

 * Datagram Packetization Layer Path MTU Discovery (DPLPMTUD, [RFC 8899](https://datatracker.ietf.org/doc/html/rfc8899))
 * QUIC Version 2 ([RFC 9369](https://datatracker.ietf.org/doc/html/rfc9369))

-In addition to the RFCs listed above, it currently implements the [IETF QUIC draft-29](https://tools.ietf.org/html/draft-ietf-quic-transport-29).
-Support for draft-29 will eventually be dropped, as it is phased out of the ecosystem.

-This repository provides both a QUIC implementation, located in the `quic` package, as well as an HTTP/3 implementation, located in the `http3` package.

 ## Using QUIC

 ### Running a Server